 - From the PS5 Home Screen, navigate to “Control Center.”

-- Click on the “Controller” icon located at the bottom of the screen.
+- Click on the “Controller” icon at the screen’s bottom.

 - Now, choose the disconnected controller and select “Turn Off.”
 The controller’s green light will switch off.